 1 tablespoon apple cider vinegar

-58 g sour cream + 2 tsp apple cider vinegar
+58 g sour cream mixed with 2 teaspoons apple cider vinegar

 Line a 8.5 x 4.5 inch loaf pan with parchment paper (an absolute must!).
-Set aside.
+You do not need to butter the loaf pan.
+I use a glass pan.

 Add yeast and maple syrup (to feed the yeast, see notes) to a large bowl.
-Heat up water to 105-110 degrees, and if you don’t have a thermometer it should only feel lightly warm to touch.
+Heat up water to 105-110 degrees (if you don’t have a thermometer it should only feel warm to touch).
 Pour water over yeast mixture, cover bowl with a kitchen towel and allow to rest for 7 minutes.
 The mixture should be bubbly, if it isn’t start again (water that is too cold won’t activate the yeast and too hot will kill it).

-Mix your flours while the yeast is proofing.
+Mix dry ingredients together while the yeast is proofing.
 Add almond flour, flaxseed meal, whey protein powder, psyllium husk, xanthan gum, baking powder, salt, cream of tartar, and ginger to a medium bowl and whisk until thoroughly mixed.
 Set aside.

 Once the yeast is proofed, add the egg, egg whites, lightly-cooled melted butter (you don’t want to scramble the eggs or kill the yeast) and vinegar.
-Mix with an electric mixer for a couple minutes until light and frothy.
-Add the flour mixture in two batches, alternating with the sour cream, mixing until thoroughly incorporated.
+Mix with an electric mixer (or whisk like crazy) for a couple minutes until the mixture is light and frothy.
+Add the flour mixture in two batches, alternating with the sour cream-vinegar, and mixing until thoroughly incorporated.
 Mix thoroughly and quickly to activate the xanthan gum, though the dough will become thick as the flours absorb moisture.

 Transfer bread dough to prepared loaf pan, using a wet spatula to even out the top.
-Cover with a kitchen towel and place in a warm draft-free space for 50-60 minutes until the dough has risen just past the top of the loaf pan.
-How long it takes depends on your altitude, temperature, and humidity—check it every 15 minutes or so.
+Cover with a kitchen towel and place on top of the stove as the oven pre-heats.
+Let the dough rise for 45-90 minutes until the dough has risen just past the top of the loaf pan.
+The rise will depend on altitude, temperature, and humidity—check it every 15 minutes or so.
+Note: a low carb bread needs a very warm place to rise.
+If your house is cold, you can turn on the oven (any heat) for 2 minutes, then turn the oven off.
+When the dough is ready to rise, pop it into the pre-heated oven.

-Place the loaf pan over a baking tray and transfer gently into the oven.
-Bake for 45-55 minutes until deep golden, covering with a loose foil dome at around the 10-15-minute mark (just as it begins to brown).
-Just be sure that the foil isn’t resting directly on the bread.
+Place the loaf pan on a baking tray and transfer gently into the oven.
+Bake for 45-55 minutes until deep golden (about 210 degrees internal temperature), covering with a loose foil tent at around the 10-15-minute mark (just as it begins to brown).
+Be sure the foil isn’t resting directly on the bread.

 Keep stored in an airtight container (or tightly wrapped in cling film) at room temperature for 4-5 days, giving it a light toast before serving.